Our Vision. We Invite You to Join Us.

 With a few exceptions, vanilla is one of the crops that has not fared well with organic or fair trade status.
 Why?
 Because the majority of farmers have only a few acres on which they produce their vanilla.
 Unless they are part of a collective underwritten by a non-profit or organization, they cannot afford organic or fair trade certification.

-Vanilla is nearly always grown organically and sustainably.
+Vanilla is nearly always grown naturally and sustainably.
 Most farmers use neither chemical fertilizers nor pesticides.
 First, vanilla grows better without chemicals.
 Second, the farmers can’t afford them.

 Your Purchases from The Vanilla Company Support the Farmer